 - A failed vasectomy procedure enables the sperm to reach the penis through microscopic channels that are formed in the scar tissues of the patient, a process that is known as recanalization.
 A semen analysis helps in detecting these microscopic channels (3).

-- Soon after the vasectomy, some sperm is still left in the semen.
+- Soon after the vasectomy, some sperm are still left in the semen.
 That is enough to impregnate a woman.
-A man needs to ejaculate 20-40 times after the vasectomy to get a nil count of sperm in the semen sample and should have the semen analysis done three months after the procedure.
+A man needs to ejaculate 20-40 times after the vasectomy to get a nil count of sperm in the semen sample and should have the semen analysis done three months after the procedure (4).

-The following section explains the success rate of pregnancy after vasectomy.
+The following section explains the pregnancy success rates after vasectomy.

 What Are The Chances Of Pregnancy After Vasectomy?

-If a couple decides to start a family after a vasectomy, there is still a chance to go ahead by undergoing another surgical procedure.
+If a couple decides to start a family after a vasectomy, there is still a chance to go ahead by undergoing a reversal surgical procedure.
 Read on to know about that.

 How To Get Pregnant After Vasectomy?

-Reverse vasectomy is a procedure done to reattach the sperm ducts.
+Vasectomy reversal is a procedure done to reattach the sperm ducts.
 This initiates the flow of sperm into the semen.
-If a couple decides to have children later, then a reverse vasectomy is one option.
-But this method is not 100% effective and may not necessarily lead to pregnancy (6).
+A couple who decides to have children later (after a family planning procedure like vasectomy) can opt for a reverse vasectomy as one of their options.
+But this method is not 100% effective and may not necessarily lead to conception (7).

 Another alternative is to store the sperms in the sperm bank before undergoing the vasectomy procedure.
 This can help you have a baby even after some years.